 According to Work and Well-Being Survey by the American Psychological Association, less than half (47 percent) of employees said their employers regularly seek input from them.
 Even fewer (37 percent) said the organization makes changes based on that feedback.
 No wonder as a result almost half of the people said they do not feel valued at work.

 Employee progress reports are a great way to solicit regular feedback.

-When we started Weekdone, one of our goals was to enable you to become a better manager and leader for your team (you can still sign up for our leadership academy newsletter).
-Big part of that is knowing what your employees are doing or planning and then giving constant managerial feedback and guidance on that.
-The times of employee performance appraisals or any performance management happening just annually or even quarterly are over.
-You have to do it constantly.
-And remember it's a 2-way communication between you and your people.
+A big part of becoming a better manager or team leader is knowing what your employees are doing (or planning) and then giving constant managerial feedback and guidance on that.
+The times of employee performance appraisals (or any performance management) happening annually or quarterly are over!
+In order to be effective, your feedback needs to be constant, regular.
+And remember it’s a two-way communication between you and your people.

 As managers, we all lack time.
 That is no reason for not seek input from employees and give them feedback.
 We just have to use the right tools that save time, make collecting and giving feedback quick and easy and use a structured process.

 - Standardize on best practice weekly reporting templates for employee progress reports.

 - Automate the process of weekly status report reminders, so you as a manager don’t have to chase people.

 - Making it fast and simple to review and comment each person’s plans, progress and problems weekly.

 - Seek feedback and communicate to the whole team and company.